akinyeleolaitan/akinyeleolaitan/README.md

 - 👋 Hi, I’m @akinyeleolaitan
-- 👀 I’m interested in Data science, modelling and machine learning
+- 👀 I’m interested in Data science, reservoir modelling and machine learning
-- 🌱 I’m currently learning Python Programming Language
+- 🌱 I’m currently learning Python Programming Language and Matlab to deploy solutions to reservoir engineering problems
 - 💞️ I’m looking to collaborate on projects that will build my necessary skills for software development and analytical analysis.
 - 📫 Best way to reach me is via an email oa44@hw.ac.uk